Answers to common questions we get all the time!

 At Lincoln Park Pickleball Courts

-Nets: FIAT (net by the entrance); BAKE (net opposite court)
+Nets: DENT (net by the entrance); BAKE (net opposite court)

 For more information, contact us here.

 Are WSPC board meetings open for general membership to attend?

 What is the super-secret promo code to get a discount at PickleballCentral.com?